funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/eth.md

 ## Ethereum fiat price

-Returns the fiat price that eth is currently at in the users selected currency.
+Returns the fiat price that ETH is currently valued at, in the user's selected currency.

 ```ts
 fiatPrice(): Promise<number>